No. of Users / People *

 1. A Default Currency has been selected.

-2. Use Customer Tax Rate has been ticked and and the Customer Tax Rate has been set to GST Free Exports.
+2. Use Customer Tax Rate has been ticked and the Customer Tax Rate has been set to GST Free Exports (or an equivalent tax rate in your system that means GST won’t apply).

 When you have saved the record, currency details will now be visible in the top right corner.